Blog Qualitative vs. Quantitative Risk Assessments in Cybersecurity

-Assessing the risks that exist within your cybersecurity system is one of the key priorities to be addressed when conducting an ISO 27001 project or a related audit.
+Assessing the risks within your cybersecurity system is one of the key priorities to address when conducting an ISO 27001 project or a related audit.

-It can be accomplished using quantitative risk analysis, qualitative risk analysis or a combination of the two.
-Before you and your management team decide on the strategy you will use and start the process, learn about the benefits and differences between the concepts of qualitative versus quantitative risk analysis.
+It can be accomplished using quantitative risk analysis, qualitative risk analysis, or a combination of the two.
+Before you and your management team decide on the strategy you will use and start the process, learn about the benefits and differences between qualitative and quantitative risk analysis concepts.

 Qualitative Risk Analysis Defined

 As the name suggests, a qualitative risk assessment is more subjective.
-It relies upon the perceptions of interested parties regarding the likelihood of risks occurring in the organization and attempts to gauge their impact on the enterprise’s reputation, financial outlook and other factors.
+It depends upon the perspectives of interested parties regarding the possibility of risks arising in the business.
+It seeks to measure their impact on the enterprise’s reputation, financial outlook, and other aspects.
 In order to measure these elements, assessors give perceived risks numerical values that are easy to work with regardless of IT knowledge level.

 The qualitative risk analysis evaluation method can and should be performed on all risks because it provides easily obtainable, valuable information.
 On the downside, qualitative risk analysis can easily fall victim to the biases of the people providing their opinions.
 As a result, the scope of usefulness of qualitative risk analysis is usually limited to internal processes.

-By contrast, quantitative information security risk assessments use factual data that can be measured mathematically or via other computational techniques.
+Quantitative information security risk assessments use factual data that can be measured mathematically or via other computational techniques.
 When the probability or impact of risk is measured, the quantitative risk analysis procedures can be easily replicated by anyone, even those outside the company.
-The outcomes are generally expressed in monetary terms and reflect how much money the organization may lose as a result of the cited risks.
+The results are often stated in monetary terms and show how much money the organization may lose as a result of the identified risks.

 The main fault of quantitative analysis lies in data flaws.
 In many cases, there is insufficiently detailed information on hand to be utilized to develop a successful quantitative risk management strategy.
 Without valid data, these types of projects may yield unusable results or fail altogether.